JiaweiZhuang/aws-mpi-benchmark/README.md

 #### Note on MPI process management and scheduler

-In general, MPI collectives place one MPI process one physical core.
+Should use one MPI process on one physical core.
 Each c5n.18xlarge instance has 36 physical cores / 72 hyperthreads.
 Slurm thinks there 72 cores so will by default.
 Here we use `--ntasks-per-node 36` for `srun` command and `sbatch` script to avoid oversubscribe the CPUs.
 A better way will be [disabling hyperthreading](https://aws.amazon.com/blogs/compute/disabling-intel-hyper-threading-technology-on-amazon-linux/).

 MPI processes can be launched by MPI library's launcher or by Slurm, leading to various different ways to start the program.